jonghyeonk/KB-Contextualization/README.md

 The main implementation script is the 'run_experiments.py' file.

 You can run the script in command line by (i) firstly go to the directory, e.g., using "cd C:\Users\ADMIN\~\KB-Modulation\implementation_real_logs", and then (ii) implementing "python run_experiments.py --log "sepsis_cases_1.csv" --train".
-Here, the option '--train' is to run only for training a model and, otherwise, you can select one among ['--train', '--evaluation' (for evaluation), '--full_run' (for both)].
+Here, the option '--train' is only for training a model and, otherwise, you can select one among ['--train', '--evaluation' (for evaluation), '--full_run' (for both)].

 If you want to run the script using tools like Pycharm and VScode, in line 62-64 in 'run_experiments.py', you can configure (1) only training by setting 'default = True' in line 62, or (2) only evaluation by setting 'default = True' in line 63, or (3) both by setting 'default = True' in line 64.